felixrieseberg/electron-windows-notifications/README.md

 ### Usage
 For more samples, check out the `samples` folder.

+> :memo: Want to respond to interactive notifications (with input fields, for instance)?
+You can send them with this module - and respond to them with [electron-windows-interactive-notifications](https://github.com/felixrieseberg/electron-windows-interactive-notifications)!

 #### ToastNotification
 The constructor for the `ToastNotification` class accepts an options `object` with the following properties: